seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Before the god of our profession.
 There
 Require of him the hearts of lions and
 The breath of tigers, yea, the fierceness too,
-Yea, the speed also—to go on, I mean,
+Yea, the speed also--to go on, I mean,
 Else wish we to be snails.
 You know my prize
 Must be dragg'd out of blood; force and great feat
 Must put my garland on, where she sticks